bobhamelers/BobHamelers-FinalProject-CountryInfo/README.md

 2. Import information per country of all countries.
 3. Import an image of all countries, show it and show its place in the world.
 4. Make a searcher for countries.
-5. Add countries to a favourite list.
+5. Save countries to a favourite list or traveled list.
-6. Give countries points for a list.
+6. Give countries points for a list (likeable/review points for example).
-7. Traveled country page.
-8. A login page to save user data and changes.
+7. A login page to save user data and changes.

 ### Minimum Viable Product (MVP)
 1. Import a list of all countries.
-2. Import information per country of all countries.
+2. Import specific information per country of all countries.
+3. Make a working search engine for countries.
+4. Save countries and give countries likeable/review points.
-3. Make a login to store user information.
+5. Make a login to store user information.

 ### Optional Parts
+1. Import images and Google Maps API (for place in world).
+2. Share county information.
-1. Better search function (for example on language or regio or maybe interests)
+3. Better search function (for example on language or regio or maybe interests).
-2. Different quizes about countries
+4. Different quizes about countries.
-3. Extra Wikipedia information (think of history, demography, geography etc.)
+5. Extra Wikipedia information (think of history, demography, geography etc.).
-4. GEOchart anime (difficult)
+6. GEOchart anime (difficult).
-5. Screenshot function
+7. Screenshot function.
-6. Share Country information info.

 ## Prerequisites